taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 <br>

 - Righting Software (2019) by Juval Löwy
+- The Deadline: A Novel about Project Management by Tom DeMarco

 <br>

 <h2><a name="test_t" href="#test_c">Software Test</a></h2>

 <br>

+Use Cases

+- Writing Effective Use Cases by Alistair Cockburn

+Unit Testing

 - **Test Driven Development: By Example** (2002) by  Kent Beck
 - **Growing Object-Oriented Software, Guided by Tests** by Steve Freeman